Mar 23, 2020

 Please assist us in these efforts by conducting as much business remotely as possible and contacting us by email, as many of our staff are now teleworking.

-Please review the following information about March and April meetings and visit the relevant project webpages for information on how to participate online.
+Please review the following information about upcoming meetings and visit the relevant project webpages for information on how to participate online.
 CPD provides online alternatives whenever possible and will continue to do so residents can participate remotely if they choose to do so.

-We are working to determine our options for how to proceed under the current circumstances and will provide updates as soon as we know more about the long term approach and impacts.
+We are working to determine our options for in-person meetings while limits on such gatherings are in place.
 Please do not hesitate to reach out to your case manager if you have any concerns.